-On March 1, 2016, a multi-stakeholder Committee was set-up to develop a Roadmap for the transformation of the mining and metals sector.
-Note that prior to that decision, my predecessors as Ministers had since 1999 done great work to move the sector from a state led one to a more efficient, privately focused sector with clear guiding laws, regulations and activities.
-A decent law, the Nigerian Minerals and Mining Act (2007), with globally competitive sector incentives has been in place since 2007.
+On March 1, 2016, a multi-stakeholder Committee was set up to develop a Roadmap for the transformation of the mining and metals sector.
+Note that before that decision, my predecessors as Ministers had since 1999 done great work to move the sector from a state-led one to a more efficient, privately focused sector with clear guiding laws, regulations, and activities.
+A decent law, the Nigerian Minerals and Mining Act (2007), with globally competitive sector incentives, has been in place since 2007.

-However, the sector’s growth and contributions to GDP have remained less than ideal, as it accounted for only about N400 billion in GDP, or about 0.33% in 2015.
-Therefore, to fulfil the Buhari Administration’s pledge, we began a process to deepen reforms, attract new investors and collaborate with a wide network of partners and stakeholders to build an attractive mining ecosystem.
-That Committee set-up in March was charged with helping us understand why we did not have such an ecosystem and making clear, actionable recommendations on how we solve the challenges.
+However, the sector’s growth and contributions to GDP have remained less than ideal, as it accounted for only about N400 billion in GDP or about 0.33% in 2015.
+Therefore, to fulfill the Buhari Administration’s pledge, we began a process to deepen reforms, attract new investors and collaborate with a wide network of partners and stakeholders to build an attractive mining ecosystem.
+That Committee set up in March was charged with helping us understand why we did not have such an ecosystem and making clear, actionable recommendations on how we solve the challenges.

 Building a competitive mining value chain means firms operating in Nigeria must compete on quality and cost versus global peers.
 Making Nigerian mining competitive means government and private sector have to share the responsibility of investing in key drivers of success such as public geosciences data investors need, the appropriate infrastructure e.g. railways and bulk ports, mine security networks, specialized technical talent, and of course, superb regulatory and enforcement capacity.
 The Committee’s recommendations on how we can nurture and implement smart growth in the sector are bold, and we are grateful for their courage.

 Now that the draft has been created, the Ministry’s next step as agreed at the recent National Economic Council (NEC) retreat is to swiftly share the roadmap with State Governors as well as other stakeholders.
-We will be doing that and commencing a process for integrating their feedback into the Roadmap.
-When the committee was set-up, we had tried to ensure all stakeholders were appropriately represented.
-I am aware the committee consulted far and wide, and received support from other stakeholders not within the committee.
-Such support is consistent with the warm reception and cooperation the Minister of State and I have enjoyed from the ministry staff and different stakeholders with genuine interest in the industry.
+We will be doing that and commencing a process of integrating their feedback into the Roadmap.
+When the committee was set up, we tried to ensure all stakeholders were appropriately represented.
+I am aware the committee consulted far and wide and received support from other stakeholders, not within the committee.
+Such support is consistent with the warm reception and cooperation the Minister of State and I have enjoyed from the ministry staff and different stakeholders with a genuine interest in the industry.
 We intend to call upon these partners once again to offer their perspectives on the draft Roadmap over the next few weeks.

-My team and I will like to thank every member of the committee for the dedication and willingness to support us.
-We are also grateful to the resource groups, Bain and Company, PriceWaterhouseCoopers, and Deloitte, for providing very strong advisory support, and assisting in steering the deliberations, conclusions and recommendations of the committee.
+My team and I will like to thank every member of the committee for their dedication and willingness to support us.
+We are also grateful to the resource groups, Bain and Company, PriceWaterhouseCoopers, and Deloitte, for providing very strong advisory support, and assisting in steering the deliberations, conclusions, and recommendations of the committee.

 As this is a living document, the Implementation team will continue to refine it periodically, and ensure we remain aligned as the nation embarks on this journey of sustainable mining development.
-At the end we want to ensure this is a national document that is supported across board, and outlives any administration.
+In the end, we want to ensure this is a national document that is supported across the board and outlives any administration.
 The journey for sustainability for the sector has to be a continuous one.

 Dr. Kayode Fayemi, Minister of Solid Minerals Development made these remarks when the Solid Minerals Roadmap Committee submitted the draft report on Thursday, March 31, 2016.